medic/cht-docs/content/en/apps/tutorials/local-setup.md

 ### 1. Install the Core Framework

-Check out the [cht-core respository](https://github.com/medic/cht-core) to your local machine, either by using the [Github Desktop app](https://desktop.github.com/) or by running the following command in the directory you want to check the code out into: `git clone https://github.com/medic/cht-core.git`.
-This will create a `cht-core` directory.
+Check out the [cht-core respository](https://github.com/medic/cht-core) to your local machine.
+This can be done either by using the [Github Desktop app](https://desktop.github.com/) or by running the following command in the directory where you want the CHT code: `git clone https://github.com/medic/cht-core.git`.
+Checking out the repo will create a `cht-core` directory.

 Open your terminal or command line and navigate to `cht-core` directory which is where the `docker-compose.yml` file is.
 Run the command: